Processed Foods and Health

 Unprocessed or minimally processed foods

 Unprocessed foods include the natural edible food parts of plants and animals.
-Minimally processed foods have been slightly altered for the main purpose of preservation but which does not substantially change the nutritional content of the food.
+Minimally processed foods have been slightly altered so they can be more easily stored, prepared, and eaten; this processing level does not substantially change the nutritional content of the food.
 Examples include cleaning and removing inedible or unwanted parts, grinding, refrigeration, pasteurization, fermentation, freezing, and vacuum-packaging.
-This allows the food to be stored for a greater amount of time and remain safe to eat.
-Many fresh fruits, vegetables, whole grains, nuts, meats, and milk fall into this category.
+This allows the food to be preserved for more time and remain safe to eat.
+Many fresh fruits, vegetables, whole grains, nuts, meats, plain yogurt with no added sugar or artificial sweeteners, fresh and dried pasta, tea, coffee, and milk fall into this category.

 a bowl of olive oil an olives